Narayana-Royal/Wine_Quality/README.md

 Input:

-1 - List of radians radians
+1 - List of radians

-2 - List of identifiers identifiers
+2 - List of identifiers

 Output:
 Total number of intersections among the chords